SwiftKickMobile/SwiftMessages/README.md

 // Hide when message view tapped messageView.tapHandler = { _ in SwiftMessages.hide() }
 ````

+#### Extending

+The suggested method for starting with `MessageView` as a base and __adding new elements__, such as additional buttons, is as follows:

+  1. Copy one of the bundled nib files into your project or create a new one from scratch.
+  1. Add new elements to the nib file.
+  1. Sublcass `MessageView` and create outlets for the new elements.
+  1. Assign the top-level view in the nib file to the subclass.
+  1. Connect outlets between the nib file and the subclass.
+  1. (recommended) override the implementation of `Identifiable` as needed to incorporate new elements into the message's identity.
+  1. (recommended) override the implementation of `AccessibleMessage` as needed to incorporate new elements into Voice Over.
+  1. Use one of the nib-loading methods above to load the view.

+#### BaseView

+[`BaseView`](./SwiftMessages/BaseView.swift) is the superclass of `MessageView` and provides numerous options that aren't specific to the "title + body + icon + button" design of `MessageView`.
+Custom views that are significantly different from `MessageView`, such as a progress indicator, should subclass `BaseView`.

+#### CornerRoundingView

+[`CornerRoundingView`](./SwiftMessages/CornerRoundingView.swift) is a custom view that messages can use for rounding all or a subset of corners with squircles (the smoother method of rounding corners that you see on app icons).
+The nib files that feature rounded corners have `backgroundView` assigned to a `CornerRoundingView`.
+It provides a `roundsLeadingCorners` option to dynamically round only the leading corners of the view when presented from top or bottom (a feature used for the tab-style layouts).

+#### Animator

+[`Animator`](./SwiftMessages/Animator.swift) is the protocol that SwiftMessages uses for presentation and dismissal animations.
+Custom animations can be done through the `SwiftMessages.PresentationStyle.custom(animator:)`.
+Some related components:
+* [`TopBottomAnimation`](./SwiftMessages/TopBottomAnimation.swift) is a sliding implementation of `Animator` used internally by `.top` and `.bottom` presentation styles.
+It provides some customization options.
+* [`PhysicsAnimation`](./SwiftMessages/PhysicsAnimation.swift) is a scaling + opacity implementation of `Animator` used internally by the `.center` presentation style.
+It provides a fun physics-based dismissal gesture and provides customization options including `.top` and `.bottom` placement.
+* [`PhysicsPanHandler`](./SwiftMessages/PhysicsPanHandler.swift) provides the physics-based dismissal gesture for `PhysicsAnimation` and can be incorporated into other `Animator` implementations.

+High-quality PRs for cool `Animator` implementations are welcome!

+#### MarginAdjustable

+[`MarginAdjustable`](./SwiftMessages/MarginAdjustable.swift) is a protocol adopted by `BaseView`.
+If the view being presented adopts `MarginAdjustable`, SwiftMessages takes ownership of the view's layout margins to ensure ideal spacing across the full range of presentation contexts.

+#### BackgroundViewable

+[`BackgroundViewable`](./SwiftMessages/BackgroundViewable.swift) is a protocol adopted by `BaseView` and requires that a view provide a single `backgroundView` property. `BaseView` initializes `backgroundView = self`, which you can freely re-assign to any subview.

+If the view being presented adopts `BackgroundViewable`, SwiftMessages will ignore touches outside of `backgroundView`.
+This is important because message views always span the full width of the device.
+Card and tab-style layouts appear inset from the edges of the device because the message view's background is transparent and `backgroundView` is assigned to a subview constrained to the layout margins.
+In these layouts, touches in the transparent margins should be ignored.

+#### Identifiable

+[`Identifiable`](./SwiftMessages/Identifiable.swift) is a protocol adopted by `MessageView` and requires that a view provide a single `id` property, which SwiftMessages uses for message deduplication.

+`MessageView` computes the `id` based on the message content, but `id` can also be set explicitly as needed.

+#### AccessibleMessage

+[`AccessibleMessage`](./SwiftMessages/AccessibleMessage.swift) is a protocol adopted by `MessageView`.
+If the view being presented adopts `AccessibleMessage`, SwiftMessages provides improved Voice Over.

 ## About SwiftKick Mobile
 We build high quality apps!
 [Get in touch](http://www.swiftkickmobile.com) if you need help with a project.